How the Black Suffrage and the Black Vote Shaped American History:

 From the Three-Fifths, to “Slave Power,” to Civil War, to Black Codes, to Voting Rights 1965, to Voter ID and the Modern Black Belt

-Below we summarize the history of black suffrage and its impact of national politics to describe what we mean when we say “the black vote.”
-We also bring up telling, but problematic terms like “slave power.”
-This is a historic term with a specific and broad meaning that speaks to the negative feelings poor whites expressed about the black vote and its impact on politics.
+We also bring up telling, but problematic terms like “slave power” (a historic term with a specific and broad meaning that speaks to the negative feelings poor whites expressed about the black vote and its impact on politics).

-We are not talking about the morality of voter suppression and slavery, nor are we talking about how Frederick Douglass or MLK fought for voting rights, instead we are going to broadly examine: The effect of the black voter on the balance of power in the two-party system (black suffrage and party politics; literally, as is the title, the black vote and national politics).”
+In other words, we are not talking about the morality of voter suppression and slavery, nor are we talking about how Frederick Douglass or MLK fought for voting rights, instead we are going to broadly examine: The effect of the black voter on the balance of power in the two-party system (black suffrage and party politics; literally, as is the title, the black vote and national politics).”

 A Quick History of Black Suffrage and National Politics